r2devops/hub/docs/create-new-job.md

     Test the job (How ?)
     Update the doc
-    Creation of a new tag
+    Creation of a new version